Matt Painter: 2019–20 season

-In 2020, Purdue went 16-15 overall and 9-11 in Big Ten play, and the Boilers finished tied 10th in the Big Ten final standings.
+In 2020, Purdue went 16–15 overall and 9–11 in Big Ten play, and the Boilers finished tied 10th in the Big Ten final standings.
 Postseason play was canceled due to COVID-19.

 2020–21 season

-In 2021, Purdue finished with a record of 18-10 overall and 13-6 in the Big Ten.
-The Boilers finished 4th in the Big Ten final standings and received a 4 seed for the NCAA Tournament.
-However, the Boilers suffered a disappointing defeat at the hands of 13th seed North Texas 78-69 in OT in the first round of the NCAA Tournament.
+In 2021, Purdue finished with a record of 18–10 overall and 13–6 in the Big Ten.
+The Boilers finished 4th in the Big Ten final standings and received a 4 seed for the NCAA tournament.
+However, the Boilers suffered a disappointing defeat at the hands of 13th seed North Texas 78–69 in OT in the first round of the NCAA tournament.

 2021–22 season

 Painter won his 372nd game as Purdue's head coach on January 8, over Penn State.
 This vaulted him past Hall of Famer Ward "Piggy" Lambert to become the second-winningest coach in Purdue history.
 Earlier, a victory in their conference opener over Iowa propelled the Boilermakers to No. 1 in both major polls for the first time in school history.

-Purdue finished the season by losing to 15 seed Saint Peter's in the Sweet 16 of the NCAA Tournament, which is the first time in NCAA history that a 15 seed has won in the Sweet 16.
+Purdue finished the season by losing to 15 seed Saint Peter's in the Sweet 16 of the NCAA tournament, which is the first time in NCAA history that a 15 seed has won in the Sweet 16.

 2022–23 season

-On January 13, 2023, Painter became only the fifth coach in Big Ten history to win 400 games (his overall record at the milestone being 400-193).
+On January 13, 2023, Painter became only the fifth coach in Big Ten history to win 400 games (his overall record at the milestone being 400–193).

+Purdue finished the regular season 26–5 and 15–5 in conference play to win the regular season Big Ten title.
+They then won the Big Ten tournament, the first time in school history that Purdue won both the regular season and tournament titles in the same season.
+However, after receiving a #1 seed, Purdue finished the season by losing to #16 seed FDU in the Round of 64 of the NCAA Tournament.
+FDU was only the second #16 seed in NCAA tournament history to win a game.
+The FDU loss marked the third consecutive year that Purdue had lost to a double-digit seed in the NCAA Tournament.